People For Puget Sound Program

 Protecting habitat also means preventing a massive coal export facility from being built at Cherry Point in Whatcom County.
 Beyond the enormous impacts to our planet from burning so much coal, there are very real threats to Puget Sound – loss of important eel grass habitat, significantly increased vessel traffic, and the risk of oil spills.
 WEC is a key member of the Power Past Coal coalition, working to stop coal export through the Northwest.

 Engaging citizens throughout the region is critical to restoring Puget Sound to health.
-Building on People For Puget Sound’s strong outreach and volunteer program will be a core component of our work.
+Building on People For Puget Sound’s strong outreach, engagement, and volunteer program will be a core component of our work.

 - Puget Sound Partnership